MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 \quad \forall e = (a, b) \in E
 $$

-We also get a series of more less interesting implications, which are trivially true as their right-hand side is always true (because the original constraints already specified equality):
+We also get a series of less interesting implications, which are trivially true as their right-hand side is always true (because the original constraints already specified equality):

 $$
 \begin{align}